gofynd/fdk-client-golang/documentation/APPLICATION.md

-Any available product can exist in multiple sizes.
-Sometimes prices may vary among different sizes of the same product.
-Use this API to retrieve the price of the product of a particular size with the location details it is available in.
+Prices may vary for different sizes of a product.
+Use this API to retrieve the price of a product size at all the selling locations near to a PIN Code.

 *Success Response:*

-The ProductSizePrice object.
-See example below or refer `ProductSizePriceResponse` for details
+Success.
+Returns a ProductSizePrice object.
+Check the example shown below or refer `ProductSizePriceResponse` for more details.

 Schema: `ProductSizePriceResponse`